 Knowing that unexpected battery consumption could be due to a number of factors, you will have to take each solution into account.
 Furthermore, you need to keep a tab on all those apps and features which could be eating into the lion's share of the battery.
 Let's jump over to find out the viable tricks that let you maximize the battery of your iOS 11 devices!

-How to Improve Battery Life in iOS 11 on iPhone and iPad
+How to Improve Battery Life of iPhone and iPad Running iOS 11

 - Keep a Track of the Battery Usage